SkygearIO/chat-SDK-iOS/docs/UIKit/ParticipantListView.md

 before the Participant List View is shown.
 Currently, only 3 types of queries are supported:

-- By Username (the `username` when user sign up)
+- By Username (the `username` given by the user when user signed up)
-- By Email (the `email` when user sign up)
+- By Email (the `email` given by the user when user signed up)
 - By Name (the `name` field of user record)

-And user query by username is set by default.
+User query by username is the default.

-Since email and username are private information of the user, a user will only be found when the email or username is exactly matched.
+Since email and username are private information of the user, a user will only be found when the email or username is an exact match.

-For querying by name, a user will be found when his name is partially matched the query string.
+For querying by name, a user will be found when his name partially matches the query string.
 Also, a scope can be specified to limit the users being queried.

-The following snippet shows how to specified the query method and provide an extra query scope:
+The following snippet shows how to specify the query method and provide an extra query scope:

 ```swift